 Check out this Text Emoji Acronyms Review for another fun game using emojis!

-For another fun activity to review this month, try out this I Love to See the Temple Hidden Picture activity!
+For another fun activity to review this month, try out this I Love to See the Temple Action Words activity!

 Did you try this I Love to See the Temple Emojis game in Primary?
 I can’t wait to hear how it went with your kiddos!
 Which of these emoji word strips did they like best?